Easy Ham Fried Rice

 - Add the oil to the pan, when the oil is hot, add the carrot and cook for 1 minute.
 Add onion and ham, cook until onion is soft and translucent.
 Add the garlic and cook until fragrant, taking care not to brown.

 - Turn the heat up slightly and add the cold rice.
 Cook the the mixture for about 2 minutes, then stir.
 Repeat two more times.
 Add the soy sauce, sesame oil and oyster sauce.
-Sprinkle in peas, then green onion and cook for an additional 2 minutes or until the peas are cooked throughout.
+Sprinkle in the egg, peas, and green onion, cook for an additional 2 minutes or until the peas are cooked throughout.

 - Remove and season to taste.